terminalpp/terminalpp/vterm/README.md

 Available only on Windows, virtually inherits from `IOTerminal` and describes the actual stream communication between the terminal and its attached process using Win32 ConPTY.

+# Input

+## Keyboard

+- difference between key press and character input.
+Key press maps physical buttons on the keyboard,
+- char input actually sends printable characters to the stream to be received.

+## Mouse

 # Supported ANSI Escape Sequences